Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 #### Opinionated
 Do providers have some sort of enforcement of strucutres as to how we should proceed with our IDP, all other than Port has some sort of predefined schema.
 This is both a pro and con of port.

+#### Auto Discovery
+The ability to automatically detect data and nourish on the UI

 #### OSS
 opensource community support, backstage by far has been leading in OSS but it maynot be the perfect as it takes too much effort to even standup a test instance of backstage and everything is just plugin and catalog in backstage.
 Following that Port has ocean community to support the opensource initiatives.